SIT30622

 Some states and territories have specified entry requirements for participants accessing subsidised training.

-To identify the specific entry requirements for your state or territory and determine if subsidised training is available, please contact Allara Learning on 1300 772 724.
+To identify the specific entry requirements for your state or territory and determine if subsidised training is available, please contact our client relations team.

 English language requirements

-In order to successfully enrol in this course, you must have a level of proficiency in written English, allowing you to engage in the course materials and content, and ensuring you can undertake the variety of assessments.
+To enrol in this course, you must have a level of proficiency in English language, literacy and numeracy, allowing you to engage in the course materials and content, and ensuring you can undertake the variety of assessments.
+You will be required to complete a Language, Literacy and Numeracy (LLN) assessment at the time of application to assess your English language level.

 Physical requirements

-Contact our Client Relationship team to see if you qualify for government funded support.
+Contact our client relations team to see if you qualify for government funded training or to arrange a payment plan.

 Yes, this is a work-based course and employment is essential for you to complete the required learning and assessment tasks.